 Full-time students who achieve a term grade point average of 3.0 or better in 12 or more units of graded courses are recognized with honors status for that term.
-Notation of this academic achievement is printed on the student's permanent record and students are recognized on the Dean’s List for that term.
+Notation of this academic achievement is printed on the student's record and students are recognized on the Dean’s List for that term.

 Graduation with Honors

 Students who achieve an overall grade point average of 3.5 or better for all coursework applied to the degree at the time of graduation are recognized with honors status.
 Notation of this academic achievement is printed on the student’s permanent record, on the diploma and in the graduation program.
 Students who achieve an overall grade point average of 4.0 are acknowledged at the graduation ceremony.